telerik/ajax-docs/installation/installing-the-telerik-controls-from-zip-file.md

 >caution  **Prerequisite**
->In order to have the Telerik® UI for ASP.NET AJAX running, you will need to have [ASP.NET AJAX](http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx) installed on your development/production machine.
+>In order to have the Telerik® UI for ASP.NET AJAX running, you will need to have ASP.NET AJAX installed on your development/production machine.
+ASP.NET AJAX is available in the .NET 4.x+ installations.

 The **ZIP** is used to manually install, upgrade or update Telerik® UI for ASP.NET AJAX in your Web Application or Web Sites.
 The folder structure is different from the **MSI** installation.
 You need to be familiar with with ASP.NET, IIS, setting permissions and creating virtual folders.
 Commonly, the **ZIP** is installed directly in **inetpub/wwwroot**.